wjdhamilton/dry-rb.org/source/gems/dry-initializer/index.html.md

 user.admin # => true
 ```

-This is pretty the same as the following ruby code:
+This is pretty much the same as the following ruby code:

 ```ruby
 class User